onflow/kitty-items/LOCAL_DEV.md

 From the root of the project run: `npm install` to install `lerna`.

-Once finished run `lerna exec npm install` to install the project's dependencies.
+Once finished run `npx lerna exec npm install` to install the project's dependencies.

 From the root of the project run `npm run start:dev` to start Kitty Items in local development mode!